Zackptg5/Audio-Modification-Library/README.md

 ## Change Log
 ### v1.2 - 2.x.2018
 * Fixed janky bootmode stuff
+* Fix uninstall/upgrade when a supported audio mod has just been upgraded in bootmode

 ### v1.1 - 2.6.2018
 * Fixes for xml files